jeremiah-k/mmrelay-wiki/Third-Party-Projects.md

 Below is a list of unofficial third-party projects built using **MMRelay**.

-For problems specific to these projects, please open issues in their respective repositories.

 - [Meshtastic-Matrix-Relay with Docker](https://github.com/mcules/docker-mmrelay)
   A Dockerized setup for Meshtastic-Matrix-Relay by **mcules**.